cloudfoundry-attic/bosh-lite/README.md

     Vagrant 1.4.3
     ```

-    See [this blog](http://aliwahaj.blogspot.de/2014/01/installing-cloud-foundry-on-vagrant.html) for special instructions for Windows users of BOSH Lite.

 1. Install Ruby 1.9.3 + Bundler.

 1. Clone this repository and run Bundler from the base directory.
+This will install the BOSH command line interface.

     ```
     bundle